minfrdata/ANLY-501-Project/README.md

 # ANLY-501-Project
 Include is the files need for ANLY 501 project
-Group member: Cheng Zhong, Tian Yang, Min Xiao
+Group member:  Min Xiao,Cheng Zhong, Tian Yang

 ProjectScrape_Spotify.py is the python code used for scrape the data from Spotify using Spotify API categories.txt is the key word list we used to scrape data from Spotify